-Plaintiffs are likely to prevail on the merits of their claims because the challenged definitions and the Unwelcome Provision violate the First and Fourteenth Amendments, both on their face and as applied.
+Plaintiffs are likely to prevail on the merits of their claims because the challenged definitions, the Unwelcome Provision, and the Unwelcome Statements Provision violate the First and Fourteenth Amendments, both on their face and as applied.

 A. H.B.
 25-1312's "gender expression" and "chosen name" definitions violate the First and Fourteenth Amendments.